 Office closures, delays in elective procedures, and health concerns due to the COVID-19 pandemic led to the largest recorded decrease in the use of oral care in recent years.
-More than two in three Coloradans (67.1%) reported seeing a dentist or dental hygienist in the past year, down from 73.6% in 2019.
+About two in three Coloradans (66.9%) reported seeing a dentist or dental hygienist in the past year, down from 73.6% in 2019.
 At the same time, 82.9% of Coloradans said they had excellent, very good, or good oral health, about the same as previous years.